apoelstra/blog-posts/2020-10-27--schnorr-tricks-1.md

 covenants.

-However, there is a problem if we hope to do construct recursive covenants, which dynamically restricting transaction output scripts: in Taproot, transaction outputs are EC public keys, which commit to scripts using an elliptic-curvy hash we don't have in Script.
-Or do we?
-I believe the answer is no, but I also believe that we can do some very interesting things with this.
+However, there is a problem if we hope to do construct recursive covenants, which dynamically restrict transaction output scripts to follow certain tempates.
+In Taproot, transaction outputs are EC public keys, which commit to scripts using an elliptic-curvy hash we don't have in Script. ...Or do we?

+I believe the answer is no, but I also believe that we can do some very interesting things with this nonetheless.

 A natural question to ask is, are these sighash-templating covenants powerful enough to actually do anything, given the consensus limits of Script?
 Readers may recall that we